And the branch becomes..."

 - Mind Screw: In spades.

 - Mood Whiplash: This too.
 It's probably one of their most noteworthy musical characteristics.
-"Non Objective Portrait of Karma" is a pretty typical example, going from about a level 3 to about a level 10 on the Mohs Scale of Rock and Metal Hardness almost instantaneously before jumping, again almost as instantaneously, back to about a 4 and then back up to about a 9 or a 10.
+"Non Objective Portrait of Karma" is a pretty typical example.

 - Soprano and Gravel: Both Kathleen and Drew can do clean vocals and screamed vocals.